-"Good morrow, Lad, do you have a Smithy near about?" the man asked, folding back his hood, so the morning sun glinted on his long golden locks.
-The boy looked at the mounted man with awe.
-It was like seeing a God walk among mortal men.
-He radiated power and vigour, his face was so handsome it could stop time itself, and his smile was so beguiling the birds would fall from the trees at the sight of it.
-The boy stood slack-jawed which made the rider guff with good humour.
+"Good morrow, Lad.
+Do you have a Smithy near about?" he asked, folding back his hood and the morning sun glinted on his long golden locks.
+The boy looked at him with awe.
+It was a reaction he was accustomed to.
+He radiated power and vigour, his face was so handsome it could stop time itself, and his smile was so beguiling the birds would fall from the trees at the sight of it; or so he had been told.
+The boy stood slack-jawed which made him laugh good-humouredly.

-"Aey, Mr Shipman is our Blacksmith, yonder is his yard," said the boy pointing to a cluster of mud-walled buildings near the banks of the river.
+"Aye, Mr Shipman is our Blacksmith.
+Yonder is his yard," said the boy, pointing to a cluster of mud-walled buildings near the banks of the river.

-"Much obliged young Squire," said the rider and he dismounted to lead his horse the last stretch of the journey.
-When he reached the Blacksmith's forge, the fire had not yet been stoked for the day, so he tethered his mount to a post, stroking the beast’s neck with affection and blowing breaths of air across its mussel.
-The animal whinnied and nuzzled the man's neck lovingly.
+"Much obliged, young Squire," said the rider and he dismounted to lead his horse the last stretch of the journey.
+When he reached the Blacksmith's forge, the fire had not yet been stoked for the day, so he tethered his mount to a post.
+He stroked the beast’s neck with affection, blowing air across its mussel, something he knew she loved.
+The animal whinnied and nuzzled his neck.

-"There, there, Girty, we'll have you fixed up in no time," he said while stroking the horse’s velvet ears with the touch any lover would envy.
+"There, there, Girty.
+We'll have you fixed up in no time," he said, stroking the horse’s velvet ears with the touch any lover would envy.

-"A fine animal," called a voice, making the rider jump slightly.
-A bear of a man stood watching him.
-He was powerfully built, if not overly tall, with a thick growth of curly black hair on his chin, and more to match across his ham hock shoulders.
+"A fine animal," called a voice, making him jump slightly.
+A bear of a man stood behind him, watching.
+He was powerfully built, if not overly tall, with a thick growth of curly-black hair on his chin, and more to match across his ham hock shoulders.
 The man smiled kindly, offsetting what might otherwise be an intimidating stature.

 "The very same."

-"My mount has thrown a shoe and is a mite lame.
-Can you accommodate us with a few hours rest and a new set of iron for my friend?" asked the rider patting the animal on the neck.
+"My mount has thrown a shoe.
+Can you accommodate us with a few hours rest and a new set of iron for my friend?" he asked, patting the animal on the neck.

 "You're a stranger to these parts," said Mr Shipman.
 It was not a question but an observation.

-"I've travelled a long road, with longer to go, but my journey is my own, so I have time, and coin to spend," said the rider, taking the man’s questioning with good humour.
+"I've travelled a long road, with longer to go, but my journey is my own, so I have time, and coin to spend," he said, taking the man’s questioning with good humour.

-"You're welcome to my home Mr Longsdale.
-Come, you must be hungry," said the Blacksmith gesturing toward an open door.
+"You're welcome to my home, Mr Lonsdale.
+Come, you must be hungry," said the Blacksmith, gesturing toward an open door.